Essential Easter Island Travel Tips

 On foot: some sites can be easily reached on a short walk from Hanga Roa such as Ahu Tahai, the museum, and the “Cannibal Cave”.
 Several hikes are also available (see the following sections for more details).

-Pro Tip: if you’re not traveling as part of an organized tour group, inquire with your hosts about the best times to visit certain sites in order to avoid the tour buses.
+If you’re not traveling as part of an organized tour group, inquire with your hosts about the best times to visit certain sites in order to avoid the tour buses.
 Such organized tours tend to move around the island in “patterns” so it’s best to try and outsmart the crowds.

 Hiking in Easter Island

 Hiking is a great way to explore Easter Island and visitors can choose from several trails.
-Excluding the short “walks” within the major sites, the most interesting “proper” hikes are the ones to the summit of the Mount Terevaka (the highest mountain on Easter Island), hiking the remote north coast and exploring Poike – the easternmost section of the island which is also off-limits to cars.
+Excluding the short “walks” within the major sites, the most interesting “proper” hikes are the ones to the summit of Mount Terevaka (the highest mountain on Easter Island), hiking the remote north coast, and exploring Poike – the easternmost section of the island which is also off-limits to cars.
 Some hikes are to be done with a local guide and more details are provided in the following section of this Easter Island travel guide.

 Rapa Nui National Park